influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/rebalance.md

 replication factors, but some of the specific, user-provided values will depend on that cluster size.

-Rebalance Procedure 2 focuses on how to rebalance a cluster to improve availability and query throughput.
-In the next steps, you will increase the retention policy's replication factor and safely copy shards from one of the two original data nodes to the new data node.
+Rebalance a cluster to improve availability and query throughput by increasing the replication factor and safely copy shards from one of the two original data nodes to the new data node.

 ### Step 1: Update the Retention Policy